-Join Ben Long for an in-depth discussion in this video Symmetry, part of Foundations of Photography: Composition.
+Join Ben Long for an in-depth discussion in this video Symmetry, part of Photography Foundations: Composition.

 One of the easiest ways to achieve a balanced image is to look for symmetry…in your composition.…A perfectly symmetrical image is really sturdy in terms of balance.…It's just a rock-solid balance that can be very pleasing.
 It's very ordered.…Your eye knows immediately where to go.…Watch what happens if we break the symmetry, if we throw things off just a…little bit by panning the camera.…It just doesn't work anymore.…The image is out of balance.…It's far less comfortable to look at, our eye gets a little more lost.…